There are 5 very important presentation lessons we can learn from the world of social media.

 A rough guide to leading organisational change

-To craft your presentation ask yourself 3 very important questions.
+When crafting your presentation, ask yourself 3 very important questions

 What’s so important in this presentation that my audience should give me their undivided attention for 20 minutes?